 3 Grünig E, Jansa P, Fan F, et al. Macitentan tadalafil fixed dose combination (FDC) in treatment-naïve and prior monotherapy patients with pulmonary arterial hypertension (PAH): insights from A DUE.
 Poster presented at: European Society of Cardiology (ESC) Congress; August 25-28, 2023; Amsterdam, Netherlands.

-4 Chin KM, Jansa P, Grünig E, et al. Effect on exercise capacity and long-term safety and tolerability of macitentan and tadalafil as a single-tablet combination in patients with pulmonary arterial hypertension from the A DUE open-label interim analysis.
-Oral Presentation presented at: American Thoracic Society (ATS); May 17-22, 2024; San Diego, CA.
+4 Ford HJ, Chin KM, Fan F, et al. Long-term treatment with single-tablet combination of macitentan and tadalafil in pulmonary arterial hypertension (PAH): final results from the A DUE open-label extension.
+Oral Presentation presented at: The American Thoracic Society (ATS) 2025 International Conference; May 16-21, 2025; San Francisco, CA.

 5 Actelion Ltd. Macitentan / Tadalafil Pulmonary Arterial Hypertension Protocol AC-077A301 (A DUE) Version 7.
 In: ClinicalTrials.gov [Internet].
 Bethesda (MD): National Library of Medicine (US).
 2000-2024.
 Available from: https://cdn.clinicaltrials.gov/large-docs/93/NCT03904693/Prot_000.pdf NLM identifier: NCT03904693.